AUSTRIA / HEAD OFFICE

 Michaela Benedigová is the Managing Partner and Director at Seesame, the largest Slovakian PR agency.
 Being on of the founders of the Slovakian PR-Scene, Michaela has been able to share her know-how for Reputation Management and Communication as a lecturer at the Technical University of Bratislava since 2003.
 In addition, she has been working as an advisor to the Mayor of Bratislava since 2019.
 Her other areas of activity include the vice presidency and membership of the board of the American Chamber of Commerce in Slovakia.
 In the past, Michaela Benedigová was also engaged as a lecturer for Public Relations and Reputation Management at the Pan European University Bratislava and works for Magna, a humanitarian organization.

-Daniel is partner at Farner Consulting, Switzerlands leading Communication Consulting Agency with offices in Zurich, Bern, Lausanne and St. Gall.
-He has over 25 years experience in Strategic Leadership, Governance, Corporate Affairs and Crisis Communications.
-Daniel heads the Public Affairs unit at Farner Consulting, presides the Innovation Board and leads Farners Innovation and Startup Communications Desk.
-He was long-term Member of the Parliament in the Canton of Aargau, Switzerland, for 10 years he was Chairman of the Parliamentary Group “Freisinnig Demokratische Partei” (FDP).
-Beside Daniel is the President of the Board of Directors of the Cantonal Hospital Baden, the Clinic Barmelweid, the finance Institutes Clientis Bank Küttigen Erlinsbach and Reuss Private Group.
-Daniel holds a PhD in history and political Science from the University of Zurich.
+Daniel is partner at Farner Consulting, Switzerlands leading Communication Consulting Agency with offices in Zurich, Bern, Lausanne and St. Gallen.
+He has over 30 years of experience in Strategic Leadership, Governance, Corporate Affairs and Crisis Communication.
+Daniel headed the Public Affairs unit at Farner Consulting, presides the Innovation Board and leads Farner’s Innovation and Startup Communications Desk.
+The longterm Member of the Parliament in the Canton of Aargau, Switzerland also served as Chairman of the Parliamentary Group “Freisinnig Demokratische Partei” (FDP) for ten years.
+Daniel is the President of the Board of Directors of the Cantonal Hospital Baden (KSB), the Clinic Barmelweid, the finance Institutes Clientis Bank Aareland and Reuss Private Group.
+Daniel holds a PhD in History and Political Science from the University of Zurich.